alexboia/LivePayments-MP-WC/README.txt

 First officially distributed version.

 == Upgrade Notice ==

+= 0.1.3 =
+Update to version 0.1.3 for improved usability and new features.

 = 0.1.2 =
 Update to version 0.1.2 for improved usability and new features.